tinyhttp/tinyhttp/site/pages/md/docs.md

 #### `req.fresh`

+> This property can be enabled via `freshnessTesting` setting

 When the response is still “fresh” in the client’s cache true is returned, otherwise false is returned to indicate that the client cache is now stale and the full response should be sent.

 When a client sends the `Cache-Control: no-cache` request header to indicate an end-to-end reload request, this module will return false to make handling these requests transparent.